Solar Water Heating Wellington

 Pumped system consists of a circulation pump along with a controller installed to the geyser to regulate water to the collector and then water returns once it is heated.

 Most solar water heaters in New Zealand are pumped.
 If a building is designed for solar water heater, the tank and collector can be installed on the top.
 Ensure you are not likely to get freezing conditions as thermosyphon systems suffer if the pipes freeze.

 Flat Plate vs Evacuated Tube

 Flat plate and evacuated tube are types of solar collectors.
-Tube collectors have the advantage of having a vacuum which makes it harder to get condensation and mildew on the inside of the glass which is what the flat plate collectors suffer from.
-Freezing is also an issue for flat plate water filled collectors.
-Freezing is overcome with a glycol filled closed loop system or a controller that has a feature to eliminate the problem by starting the pump briefly to get the water moving slightly to stop it from freezing or a drain back system.
+Tube collectors have the advantage of having a vacuum, which makes it harder to get condensation and mildew on the inside the glass, which is what the flat plate collectors suffer from.
+Freezing is also an issue for flat plate water-filled collectors.
+Freezing is overcome with a glycol filled closed-loop system or a controller that has a feature to eliminate the problem by starting the pump briefly to get the water moving slightly to stop it from freezing or a drain back system.
 Evacuated tubes usually generate slightly more energy than flat plate collectors but are more prone to damage from hailstones and other solid objects.

 EECA or Energy Efficiency and Conservation Authority (Te Tari Tiaki Pūngao) is a government agency which supports renewable energy and helps in improving energy efficiency in New Zealand.

 EECA believes in efficient transportation, productive business, energy efficient homes, and more.